-Bending Test
+4.4 Bending Test

-Bending test is a one of an important tests that standard required to achieve.
+Bending test is a one of an important test that standard required to achieve.
 This test achieved perpendicular to the weld zone which has been bent through angle180°.
 Bending tests for ductility provide a simple way to evaluate the quality of materials by their ability to resist cracking or other surface irregularities during one continuous bend condition.
-The bending tests were carried out in accordance with AWS standard (14) for all three LPG cylinders to evaluate their welding qualities.
-The results of such a test obtained by the same tensile machine and compared with international standards.
-The bensing test samples and machine are shown in fig see figures 9, 10, and 11.
+The bending tests were carried out in accordance with AWS standard [14] for all three LPG cylinders to evaluate their welding qualities.
+The results of such a test obtained by the same tensile machine, the bending test samples and machine has shown in Figures 8, 9, and 10.
+The bending test results showed that the samples were bent at 180 degrees without breaking or cracking in the samples.
+This means that the samples met the requirements of the standards.
+The ductility of weld was satisfactory and there are no defects in the welding joints for all samples.